1FarukDev/Vaultless/README.md

 ## Using the web app

 ### Step 1 — Connect
 Click **Connect with GitHub** and authorize Vaultless.
-You will be asked to approve access to your repositories.
+You will be asked to approve access to your repositories including private ones.

 ### Step 2 — Select a repo
 Browse or search your public and private repos.
 Click a repo card to select it.
+You can also paste a GitHub URL directly.

 ### Step 3 — Scan
 Choose a scan mode:
 - **Quick scan** — scans the current file tree at `HEAD`.
 Fast, results in seconds.
-- **Deep scan** — walks recent commit history and surfaces secrets introduced in past commits, even if later deleted.
+- **Deep scan** — walks recent commit history and surfaces secrets introduced in past commits, even if they were later deleted.
 Takes longer on large repos.

 Click **Start Scan** and watch the live progress log.